mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Leslie Berlin - Troublemakers: Silicon Valley's coming of age\*
 * John Carreyrou - Bad Blood: Secrets and Lies in a Silicon Valley Startup\*
 * Seth Stephens-Davidowitz - Everybody Lies
-* Susan Fowler - Whistle Blower
+* Susan Fowler - Whistleblower
 * Abraham H. Foxman - Viral Hate: Containing Its Spread on the Internet
 * Jon Gertner - The Idea Factory: Bell Labs and the Great Age of American Innovation\*